Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 2{4x70mm2+1x35mm2} Cu/PVC/PVC.

-• No. of Parallel Cables: Two Parallel cables with the same cross-section area.
+• No. of Parallel Cables: Two Parallel cables with the same cross-sectional area.

 • No. of Conductors of each cable: Four+1 for Earthing